Trump's SEC pick Clayton points to capital formation, not enforcement

 Under federal ethics rules, he will be recused for one year from voting on any particular matter if a firm or individual is being represented by Sullivan & Cromwell.

-Prior clients who have been represented by Sullivan & Cromwell in SEC cases have included UBS and Fifth Third Bank.
+Prior clients who have been represented by Sullivan & Cromwell in SEC cases have included UBS (UBSG.S) and Fifth Third Bank (FITB.O).

 He will also be recused for a year from working on matters that involve clients he represented in the past year, and recused indefinitely if a deal he previously worked on comes up during SEC litigation.